SU-CS308-22FA/TEAM-30/README.md

 #TFFSHOP
 https://su-cs308-22fa.github.io/Team30-FrontEnd/

+Author: Ozan Başaran

+Acknowledgements: Not a single person apart from myself has contributed to the developemnt of this project.

 Project Description:
 This project aims to create an e-commerce site where Turkish Football Federation sells the items directly.